Coupled complex Monge-Amp\`ere equations on Fano horosymmetric manifolds: Introduction

 Finally we note that there are new results in the toric case.
 The obvious new results are for the coupled canonical metrics we have defined in the present paper of course, but it seems also noticeable that our theorem, in the simpler case of twisted Kähler-Einstein metrics, was never observed and proved before. \begin{cor} Let $X$ be toric Fano manifold.
 Let $\gamma$ be a $K$-invariant semipositive $(1,1)$-form and $\theta$ a Kähler form such that $\theta+\gamma\in c_1(X)$.
 Let $\Delta_{\gamma}$ be the polytope associated to $\gamma$ and let $\mathbf{bar}$ be the barycenter of the moment polytope of $[\theta]$.
 Then there exists a solution $\omega\in [\theta]$ to the twisted Kähler-Einstein equation $\Ric(\omega)=\omega+\gamma$ if and only if $0\in \mathrm{Relint}(\mathbf{bar}+\Delta_{\gamma})$. \end{cor}

 In the last section of the article we will illustrate these corollaries on some low dimensional examples of horosymmetric manifolds.
-We take advantage of this occasion to determine the best horosymmetric structure on Fano threefolds.
+We take advantage of this occasion to determine the best horosymmetric structure on Fano threefolds, that is, given a horosymmetric Fano threefold $X$, we determine the largest connected reductive subgroup $G$ of its automorphism group such that $X$ is horosymmetric under the action of $G$.
 Most are toric, but admit a lower rank horospherical structure, and some are symmetric but not horospherical.
 We obtain that way new examples of Fano threefolds with Mabuchi metrics or without Mabuchi metrics.

 We investigate on one rank one horospherical example the existence of a different type of canonical metric: instead of taking $h_1$ to be the logarithm of an affine function as in the case of Mabuchi metrics, we allow an integral multiple of such.
 In other words, we consider the case when $e^{h_1}$ is a power of an affine function.
 This provides an interpolation between the case of Mabuchi metrics and the case of Kähler-Ricci solitons.
 We illustrate on the example the fact that there may be no Mabuchi metrics, but a canonical metric for $e^{h_1}$ the square of an affine function.